AnimeThemes/animethemes-api-docs/docs/animethemeentry/README.md

 ---
-title: Entry
+title: AnimeThemeEntry
 ---

-# Entry
+# AnimeThemeEntry

 ---

-An entry API resource represents a version of an anime theme.
+An AnimeThemeEntry API resource represents a version of an AnimeTheme.

-For example, the Bakemonogatari ED theme has three entries to represent three versions.
+For example, the Bakemonogatari ED theme has three AnimeThemeEntries to represent three versions.

 ### Fields